When women suffer from hormonal imbalance, conventional

 Estrogen dominance occurs when estrogen levels are high compared to levels of progesterone.

-occur years before menopause.
-That's why when a premenopausal woman suffers from
+can occur years before menopause.
+That's why when a premenopausal woman

-symptoms of hormonal imbalance we always look at the ratio between her estrogen
+suffers from symptoms of hormonal imbalance we always look at the ratio between

 Normally, these two hormones rise and fall as part of your menstrual cycle.
 Each